 e.
 P = 7 W = _________________dBW

-3. Determine the value of the following powers in dBm.
+3. Determine the value of the following

 a.
 P = 2.4 W = _________________dBm